Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week1DC.md

 3. Increased performance/cost ratio, since there is a large resource pool and programs can be written in a way to efficiently use that pool to get tasks done more quickly
 4. Reliability, in the sense that since the system is distributed, even if one system breaks down, there is still a degree of availability of resources.
 5. Scaling, in the sense that it is easy to increase performance by merely adding more nodes to a distributed system.
-6. Modularity and Incrememntal Expandability.
+6. Modularity and Incremental Expandability.

 ### Coupling
-High coupling: Homogenous modules and hence have more restrictions imposed on these systems Low couping: Heterogenous modules and hence more flexibility is gained
+High coupling: Homogeneous modules and hence have more restrictions imposed on these systems Low coupling: Heterogeneous modules and hence more flexibility is gained

 ### Parallel Systems
 1. Multiprocessor systems: